 Post-traumatic Stress Disorder

 PTSD is characterized by symptoms that occur after exposure to a traumatic event such as military combat or violent personal attack.
 Symptoms must be present for at least 1 month and include the following types of indicators: re-experiencing (flashbacks, dreams), avoidance (of activities or people associated with the trauma), and increased arousal (sleep disturbance, exaggerated startle response).
 Comorbidity with another psychiatric illness such as major depressive disorder is common among patients with PTSD.
-Most symptoms of PTSD occur within 3 months of exposure to the trauma, but they can appear at any time during a ...
+Most symptoms of PTSD occur within 3 months of exposure to the trauma, but they can appear ...